We’re all aware of employee burnout—when an employee has been working too hard for too long it can all become too much.

 - Make sure staff take their breaks

 Remind employees that they’re entitled to take a break from their work and take steps to make sure they are doing this.
-For example, you could prohibit staff from eating at their desks to stop them working through lunch.
+For example, you could prohibit staff from eating at their desks to stop them from working through lunch.

 - Do not permit excessive levels of overtime